DannyArends/D-coding/README.md

 - (Optional for GUI) Download and install DFL

 Compile with using dmd (and dfl) on %PATH%:

-Standalone LIB components for use
+Standalone LIB components for re-use

     $ dmd -run cdc.d -lib src/core -ofCore.lib